ann081993/InertDB/README.md

 ## Overview
 InertDB
-- Is a curated database designed to serve as a comprehensive resource for biologically inactive small molecules
-- Provides a unique collection of compounds identified as inactive across diverse bioassays from PubChem
-- Can be utilized in AI-assisted drug discovery and predictive modeling
-- Aims to enhance the robustness and accuracy of machine learning models in toxicology and pharmacology by offering a reliable set of inactive compounds
+- Aims to enhance the robustness and accuracy of machine learning models in toxicology and pharmacology
+- Offers a comprehensive resource for biologically inactive small molecules
+- Provides inactive compounds curated curated from [PubChem](https://pubchem.ncbi.nlm.nih.gov/)

 ## Inactive compounds
 - **Curated Inactive Compounds** (`CICs`): 3,205 compounds identified as inactive from the PubChem database after extensive curation and analysis of bioassay results.
 - **Generated Inactive Compounds** (`GICs`): 64,368 potential inactive compounds generated using deep generative AI, trained on the CICs to expand the chemical space.
-- Bioassay Diversity Metrics: Implementation of novel metrics like Dassay and Nassay to evaluate the diversity of bioassays, ensuring a comprehensive selection of inactive compounds.

 ## Download
 ```sh